Turn up and go/ Mass Rapid Transit

 We all have a role to play to ensure the future of transport in Greater Christchurch is effective, sustainable and safe for all.

-You can find out more about the Greater Christchurch Transport Plan here.
+You can find out more about the Greater Christchurch Transport Plan.

 Next steps

-If the Indicative Business Case is approved and funding is confirmed for the next phase of the business case process, the next step will be to investigate in more detail the design of the corridor and stations along the route.
+Subject to funding being confirmed, the next step will be to investigate in more detail the design of the corridor and stations along the route, and to protect the corridor.

 We also need to consider a range of technical issues like what consents and land acquisition will be necessary, how the transport network around stations might need to changed and what neighbourhood planning needs to happen.
 This stage of work is likely to take a few years.